zhongli-lab/syariah-courts/_inheritance/1-online-guide.md

 It is highly recommended that you  clear your browsing history/cache first.
 Procedure:

-1. Click [Request for Cert Extract]on the menu.
+1. Click `Request for Cert Extract`on the menu.
-<br/> Applicant needs to fill the [Search] space in the on-line form and select the appropriate keyword to search for the Inheritance Certificate applied for.
+<br/> Applicant needs to fill the `Search` space in the on-line form and select the appropriate keyword to search for the Inheritance Certificate applied for.
-<br/>Click [Next]
+<br/>Click `Next`

-2. If there is no record of the deceased, applicant will be notified accordingly and will have the option to make an ]nline Application for Inheritance Certificate] (Please refer to Online Application for Inheritance Certificate Procedure).
+2. If there is no record of the deceased, applicant will be notified accordingly and will have the option to make an `Online Application for Inheritance Certificate` (Please refer to Online Application for Inheritance Certificate Procedure).
 <br/> If a record exists, applicant will be able to view it and to ascertain that the record is that of the certificate applied for.
-<br/> Applicant can then view the record by clicking the [View Detail] button or CERT number.
+<br/> Applicant can then view the record by clicking the `View Detail` button or CERT number.

 3. Applicant will also be able to view the Inheritance Certificate in detail.
-<br/> Click [Request for Cert Extract]
+<br/> Click `Request for Cert Extract`

-4. Upon clicking the [Request for Cert Extract] applicant will see the on-line form of Particulars of Applicant.
+4. Upon clicking the `Request for Cert Extract` applicant will see the on-line form of Particulars of Applicant.
 All spaces in the form must be filled.
-<br/> Click [Next]
+<br/> Click `Next`

 5. The message on the screen shows that the application has been received.
 The applicant is given a reference number.
 Please pay the amount shown on the screen.
 Payment may be made by NETS or cashcard.
 The applicant must come personally at the Syariah Court during office hours.
 The address is as follows: